Why PokClock

 30 to 80 players · 2-4 tournaments per month

 Built-in player directory with license fields, saved tournament templates, automatic table balancing, PDF/Excel exports for the board.
-Native French, direct dev support.
-Club plan $149.
+About 2 hours saved per night, everything in native French, with direct support from the developer.
+Club plan €99.

 Pro room / casino